libgraviton/deploy-scripts/README.md

 ```

 ## Configuration
-The configuration is to be done in app/config/config.yml.
+The configuration is to be done in ``app/config/deploy.yml``.
-In order to configure this library you have to copy the config.yml.dist to a config.yml and modify the latter
+In order to configure this library you have to copy the ``deploy.yml.dist`` to ``deploy.yml`` and modify the latter
-and replace every value with your personal configuration.
+by replacing every value with your personal configuration.

 ## Usage
 ### Console command